UN says more than 1 in 4 people in Gaza are starving because of war

 Thursday’s report from the U.N. underscored the failure of weeks of U.S. efforts to ensure greater aid reaches Palestinians.
 At the start of the war, Israel stopped all deliveries of food, water, medicine and fuel into the territory.
 After U.S. pressure, it allowed a trickle of aid in through Egypt.
 But U.N. agencies say only 10% of Gaza's food needs has been entering for weeks.

 This week, Israel began allowing aid to enter Gaza through its Kerem Shalom crossing, which boosted the number of trucks entering from around 100 a day to around 190 on Wednesday, according to the U.N.
-But a blast Thursday morning hit the Palestinian side of the crossing, forcing the U.N. to stop its pickups of aid there, according to Juliette Touma, spokesperson of UNRWA, the U.N. agency for Palestinian refugees.
-At least four people were killed, the nearby hospital reported.
-Palestinian authorities blamed Israel for the blast, but its cause could not immediately be confirmed.
+But an Israeli strike Thursday morning hit the Palestinian side of the crossing, forcing the U.N. to stop its pickups of aid there, according to Juliette Touma, spokesperson of UNRWA, the U.N. agency for Palestinian refugees.
+At least four staff members at the crossing were killed, a nearby hospital reported.
+The Israeli military said it struck militants in the area.

 Israeli President Isaac Herzog said Israel has been working to increase its inspection of aid trucks to 300 or 400 a day and blamed the U.N. for failures in delivery.
 The amount of aid could triple “if the U.N., instead of complaining all day, would do its job,” he said, without elaborating on what more the U.N. should be doing.